 One factor to note is that these keywords will generally be quite expensive to target with ads, and the organic results will be competitive to rank for.
 But, the effort could pay off in the long run as your brand will be in front of potential customers when they're actively researching.

 3. “Informational” Keywords

 The third type of keyword that signals buyer intent is “Informational” keywords.
+These fall under the umbrella classification: commercial intent keywords.
 As the name suggests, these are keywords and queries that buyers will use when they're looking for information about a problem they’re having, or a solution they’re evaluating.
 These keywords are higher in the sales funnel and have a lower level of buyer intent compared to the keyword types we’ve already seen above.

 Despite being earlier in the buying cycle funnel, informational keywords can be critical to the final decision.